Harold I. Pratt

-Portrait of Harold I. Pratt Jr. from 1924.
+Portrait of Harold I. Pratt Jr. from 1924 by John Singer Sargent.

 Harold Irving Pratt (February 1, 1877 – May 29, 1939) was an American oil industrialist and philanthropist.
 A director of Standard Oil of New Jersey, he also served on the Council of Foreign Relations from 1923 to 1939.

 Early life

 He was born in Brooklyn, New York, the son of oil industrialist Charles Pratt and Mary Helen Richardson.
 His brothers were Frederic B. Pratt, George Dupont Pratt, Herbert L. Pratt, and John Teele Pratt; he was half-brother to Charles Millard Pratt.

 Harold Pratt graduated from Amherst College.

 Career

 Pratt became a director of Standard Oil of New Jersey, now ExxonMobil.
 Deeply interested in foreign affairs and issues dealing with global oil trade, he was a member of the Council on Foreign Relations from 1923 to 1939.

 In terms of community activities, Pratt was president of the board of trustees of Brooklyn Hospital.
 His father Charles Pratt had founded the Pratt Institute in Brooklyn shortly before his death and Harold Pratt served as treasurer of the university while one of his brothers Frederic Pratt served as president.